• Product Introduction

 We likewise provided a solution template based on Astro + Contentful, the address is blog-with-retypeset-and-contentful.

-The main frontend architecture is as follows:
+The main frontend structure of the project is as follows:

 src/pages/